 |Picture||Name||Best Use||Multi-Use||Board Capacity||Price||Rating|

 Reviews - Best Roof Racks for SUPs

-BEST FOR OWNERS OF CROSS BAR VEHICLES WHO WANT A STURDY AND EASY TO USE RACK
+BEST FOR OWNERS OF CROSS BAR VEHICLES WHO NEED A STURDY RACK THAT CAN LOCK

 Inno Locking Carrier

 BEST FOR OWNERS OF CROSS BAR VEHICLES WANTING A STURDY AND EASY TO USE STAND UP PADDLE BOARD ROOF RACK

 PROS: Can handle large boards and kayaks, easy to load and release, mounts to most factory racks, lock system